 You can look at your own CORI.
-See How do get a copy of my CORI?
+See how to get a copy of my CORI.

-- Landlords and public housing authorities if you apply for housing;
+- Landlords and public housing programs ask for a tenant’s CORI;

-- If you were convicted of a misdemeanor a year or less than a year ago;
+- You were convicted of a misdemeanor a year or less than a year ago OR you

-- If you were in jail or served time in jail a year or less than a year ago for the conviction of a misdemeanor;
+- You were in jail or served time in jail a year or less than a year ago for the conviction of a misdemeanor;

-- If you were in jail or served time in jail 2 years or less than 2 years ago for the conviction of a felony;
+- You were convicted of a felony 2 years, or less than 2 years ago OR you were in jail or served time in jail 2 years or less than 2 years ago for the conviction of a felony;

-- If you were convicted of a felony that was serious enough to carry punishment of up to 5 years in state prison, the public can see it for 10 years after the date of conviction or release from jail or prison—whichever is later;
+- You were convicted of a felony that was serious enough to carry punishment of up to 5 years in state prison and it has been less than 10 years after the date of conviction or release from jail or prison—whichever is later;

-- A conviction for murder, manslaughter or certain sex crimes can be seen forever unless the case was sealed after a long waiting period.
+- You have a conviction for murder, manslaughter or certain sex crimes and it will be seen forever unless the case was sealed after a long waiting period.